 What information do we keep about you?
 The email account you’ve authenticated with and the column names on your Board.
-Clearly, we keep configuration settings on file per connection, but that does not include your username and password; instead we use a token.
+We keep configuration settings on file per connection, but that does not include your username and password; instead we use a token.
 We sync your tasks using that token and store basic information about your tasks such as the name, ID , due date and status (anything you can see in OneTaskList).
 The permission to use this token can be revoked by you via the system we are reading them from.
 Again, we encrypt any of this information so that anyone looking at the database would not be able to read it.

 To see what information we access and store for each connection, please click on the “data privacy” button (the shield icon) for the connection.